Skip to main content

 External factors such as environment (climate, pollution) and lifestyle (occupation, hygiene) can influence/have an impact on your microbiome’s natural balance.
 This can weaken the skin barrier, making your skin feel dry, sensitive and itchy.

-What skin conditions can be linked to an unbalanced microbiome?
+What skin conditions can be caused by an unbalanced microbiome?

 While a strong balance in your skin’s microbiome can be beneficial to the health and the appearance of your skin, imbalances can result in irritation and dryness and has been associated with the development of skin conditions.